We introduce the phonetic alphabet before highlighting why contact centre advisors should use it and how to train them to do so.

-- To record customer information – The phonetic alphabet can help you to spell difficult names and get email addresses and postcodes right, making it easier to clarify information with customers.
+- To record customer information – The phonetic alphabet can help you to spell difficult names and get email addresses and postcodes right, making it easier to clarify information with customers during phone calls.

 - To share information with customers – When sharing web links or passing on any other information, it is good to use the phonetic alphabet to avoid any misunderstanding – particularly with vulnerable customers who may have hearing difficulties.

 - To break down language/accent barriers – It is a good way to overcome any barriers when the customer’s English is a problem, ensuring accurate communication.

 However, there are more benefits than just clearing up conversations, as we explore below…

 The Hidden Benefits of Using the Phonetic Alphabet

 When you, as an advisor, use the phonetic alphabet, it demonstrates that you pay attention to detail, want to get it right first time and conduct yourself in a professional manner.